cskardon/CosmosToNeo4j/README.md

 You can also (optionally) provide a `Mappings` file.

+## Parameters

+There are some parameters you can use to configure the running of the app.

+### Mappings (optional)

+`-mapping <FILENAME>` - allows you to specify a Mappings file to map Cosmos Labels to Neo4j Labels.

+### BatchSize (optional)

+`-batchsize <INT>` - allows you to define the size of the batch that will be ingested into your Neo4j database.
+You might need to set this to a low number for environments with lower memory.
+The default size is `4000`.

+NB This will batch _per label_ or _type_ - so you might have less than 4000 nodes, but see 5 batches, because you have 5 different Labels on your nodes.

 ## Mappings

 The mappings file is a JSON document that tells the app what to map each Label to from Cosmos to Neo4j